-It is 187 km northeast of the capital Yerevan, and 54 km north of the administrative center Ijevan.
+It is 187 km northeast of the capital Yerevan and 54 km north of the administrative centre Ijevan.
 The city is surrounded by the Voskepar mountains from the south and the mountains of Gugark from the west.
-The climate of the city is mild and humid.
+The climate is mild and humid.

-In 1938 the city renamed Noyemberyan in honor to commemorate the entrance of the Red Army to Armenia which took place on November 29,1920.
-The area of the modern city was part of Koghbapor which was a canton of Gugark ( the 13th province of Great Armenia).
+In 1938 the town was renamed Noyemberyan to commemorate the entrance of the Soviet Red Army in Armenia which took place on November 29,1920.
+In 1971, Noyemberyan got the status of an urban-type settlement.

 In 2016, Noyemberyan was enlarged by including rural settlements of Baghanis, Barekamavan, Berdavan, Dovegh, Jujevan, Koti, Voskepar and Voskevan.